Montrose, Queensland (Western Downs Region): History

 The locality takes its name from the parish and the pastoral run name, which pastoralist St George Richard Gore named on 5 May 1866 after the town of Montrose in Forfarshire, Scotland.

-Malara Provisional School and Montrose Provision School both opened circa 1911 as half-time provisional schools (meaning they shared a single teacher between them).
-In 1919 both schools closed due to low student numbers.
+Malara Provisional School and Montrose Provisional School both opened circa 1911 as half-time provisional schools (meaning they shared a single teacher between them).
+In 1919, both schools closed due to low student numbers.
+Montrose Provisional School was on the northern side of Millbank Road (approx 27.05517°S 150.65012°E).

+Between January and March 2023, a number of bushfires burnt thousands of hectares of land, impacting the communities of Tara, Fairyland, Myall Park, and Montrose.